MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 Azure AD B2B provides authentication and management of guest users.
 Authentication happens via one-time passcode when they don't already have a work or school account or a Microsoft account (MSA).

 With SharePoint and OneDrive integration, the Azure B2B one-time passcode feature is used for external sharing of files, folders, list items, document libraries and sites.
-This feature provides an upgraded experience from the existing [secure external sharing recipient experience](https://docs.microsoft.com/sharepoint/what-s-new-in-sharing-in-targeted-release).

 With Azure B2B integration, all guest users are added to the directory and can be managed using Microsoft 365 security and compliance tools.
 We encourage you to try the [SharePoint and OneDrive integration with Azure AD B2B Preview](sharepoint-azureb2b-integration-preview.md)